 Preparing for ayahuasca is not something you should approach lightly.
 The brew is a medicine whose wisdom many seek for healing and spiritual advancement purposes and, therefore, it demands a level of unique respect.
 Ayahuasca has been traditionally consumed by shamans of the Amazon rainforest who would diet the plant for many years.
 It’s also been drunk by indigenous teenagers during rites of passage initiations, or, in some cases, by sick people being guided and healed by a shaman.
-However, around the globe today, ayahuasca is now also used by ordinary men and women looking for a deeper understanding of themselves and the reality which surrounds them.
+However, around the globe today, ayahuasca is increasingly being approached by urbanized Westerns looking for a deeper understanding of themselves and the reality which surrounds them.

 How’s the brew?

 You should be aware of the potential dangers that this medicine can pose.
 While typical ayahuasca, normally brewed with a plant with MAOIs (monoaminoxidase inhibitors) such as Banisteriopsis caapi, and a plant with the molecule DMT (dimethyl tryptamine), such as Psychotria viridis, is not known to have caused serious biological damage on its own, various other plants that are sometimes mixed into the brew in certain Amazonian traditions can create serious adverse effects.
 This is why it’s important to know beforehand exactly what you’re drinking and to have great trust in the individual leading the ceremony.

 How are you?